-Davenport man auditions to be on wheel of fortune
+Davenport man auditions to be on Wheel of Fortune

-Trevor Fennelly a financial advisor at Edward Jones unexpectedly tired out for the show in April.
+Trevor Fennelly a financial advisor at Edward Jones unexpectedly tried out for the show in April.

 He says from watching the show with his grandparents and talking to his clients about it is what inspired him to try out.
 Last week, he was one of 80 people called back for a final audition in Des Moines.
 He’s currently now waiting to find out if he will be one of the people picked.